The Vortex Sewage Treatment Process (Schematic diagram only - (See Figure 1 below)

 This has several advantages for the treatment system.

-Unique Automatic Floating Sludge Return (FSR), included with all models
+Unique Automatic Floating Sludge Return (FSR), Figure 3

-If this happens, it will block the drainfield; which is VERY expensive to replace, or pollute the watercourse that the sewage treatment plant discharges into.
+If this happens, it will block the drainage field; which is VERY expensive to replace, or pollute the watercourse that the sewage treatment plant discharges into.

-With ALL other ASP plants, the transfer of this dead floating has to be done by hand by the owner and it is not a pleasant task!
+With ALL other ASP plants, the transfer of this dead floating has to be done, rountinely, by hand, by the owner and it is not a pleasant task!
 This is never mentioned in the brochure, only in the operational manual.

 The Automatic FSR enables the Vortex to automatically recycle the floating sludge in the Clarification Chamber back to the Vibro-Screen without the need for the owner to do anything.

-No other ASP sewage treatment plant has this ability to manage its own sludge.
+No other ASP sewage treatment plant has this ability to manage its own floating sludge.